Rudiney/sageone_api_request_signer/README.md

   })
 ```

-With the `@signer` builds the request headers related to the signature part:
+With the `@signer` you can get the request headers related to the signature part:

 ```ruby
   @signer.request_headers